nicholaschaung/markdown-cv/index.md

 `2012`
 __B.S.
 Mathematics, George Mason University__

-- National Science Foundation (NSF) Computational Science Training for Undergraduates in the Mathematical Sciences (CSUMS) Research Grant
+- Awarded the National Science Foundation (NSF) Computational Science Training for Undergraduates in the Mathematical Sciences (CSUMS) Research Grant
-- NSF CSUMS research grant topic: Effects of Non-Independent Behavior on a Macroeconomic Model; <a href="http://tinyurl.com/herding-inflation">http://tinyurl.com/herding-inflation</a>
+- Research grant topic: Effects of Non-Independent Behavior on a Macroeconomic Model
+- Presented findings at the Joint Mathematics Meetings in Boston, January 2012; <a href="http://jointmathematicsmeetings.org/amsmtgs/2138_abstracts/1077-91-2426.pdf">http://jointmathematicsmeetings.org/amsmtgs/2138_abstracts/1077-91-2426.pdf</a>